Hocking Valley Scenic Railway: Monday Creek and the 1970s

 The first "station" of the Hocking Valley Scenic was a tarp stretched across four poles.
 Later on, a small building was donated.
 Eventually, the final structure used as a depot on the same site (near the intersection of State Route 691 and U.S. 33) was an original Hocking Valley Railway train order office originally located in Lancaster, Ohio at the crossing of the Pennsylvania Railroad and the HV.
 During the early 1970s, once the season was completed for the year, the 33 would be moved to the C&O's Parson Yard roundhouse during the winter for storage and maintenance.
 It wouldn't be until 1976 that the locomotive would be kept in the HVSR's own (first) engine house in Nelsonville.
 This engine house was constructed by Bonanza Polebarn Company.
 Tracks were laid to the structure by the HVSR's own volunteers, with the assistance of a C&O surveyor.
-The work was done between 1975 and 1976, and was the first indoor shop facility owned by the railroad and was the first new track installed by HVSR crews.
-The track to the shop was donated and came from a spur in Logan.
+The work was done between 1975 and 1976, and was the first new track installed by HVSR crews and the first indoor shop facility owned by the railroad.
+Materials for the track to the shop were donated, coming from a spur in Logan.
 The early years were rough financially, and in order to make a bank payment, the "Lost Run spur" was scrapped to keep up.
-It was also during the late 1970s that the HVSR's Santa Claus trains began operating, which are still every year to this day.
+It was also during the late 1970s that the HVSR's Santa Claus trains began operating.